fxzero/Finding-Donors-for-CharityML/README.md

 ## Project Motivation<a name="motivation"></a>

-This project is from Udacity's supervise learning project.
+This project is from Udacity's supervised learning project.
 It use three model to predict whether a donor's salary is above 50k.

 ## Files Description<a name="files"></a>